Mynkbainsla/opensource/README.md

 # opensource
-it is a web based tic tac toe game
+it is a web health login portal

 work to do:
-contributor can design the page and also add new game option or when we open the page it should open on a page with game icon and when we click on theh icon game start
+contributor can design the page and also add new feature or can contribute to make ir work more efficiently